 During the 2009 ROP Re-alignment meetings, the staff decided to incorporate the guidance into the Triennial Fire Inspections.
 The staff issued the SDP used for TI 2515/171 as IMC 0609 Appendix L for Alternative Mitigation Strategies (B.5.b).

+In the course of the Mitigation of Beyond-Design-Basis Events Rulemaking, following the Fukushima Dai-ichi accident, the requirements for the EDMGs were moved to new § 50.155(b)(2) to group them with the similar requirements for FLEX strategies made generically applicable in that rulemaking.
+Because the requirement originally in the ICM Order, paragraph B.5.b, was withdrawn subsequent to the Power Reactor Security Requirements Rulemaking, the strategies and guidelines were renamed as EDMGs, using the industry term for them.

 0308.03L-03 TECHNICAL BASIS FOR EXTENSIVE DAMAGE MITIGATION GUIDELINES

-Once a finding has been determined in accordance with IMC 0612, Appendix B “Issue Screening” the finding is evaluated by the SDP based on its effect on the mitigating strategies.
-The SDP is structured such that any finding evaluated by the SDP will be at least Green, with the significance of the finding reflecting the significance of the loss of the ability to perform the objective of the mitigating strategies.
+Once a finding has been determined in accordance with IMC 0612, Appendix B “Issue Screening Directions,” the finding is evaluated by the EDMG SDP based on its effect on the mitigating strategies.
+The EDMG SDP is structured such that any finding evaluated by the SDP will be at least Green, with the significance of the finding reflecting the significance of the loss of the ability to perform the objective of the mitigating strategies.
 The technical basis for the thresholds for the significance of B.5.b findings is expert judgment, focused on defense-in-depth, informed by stakeholder input.
 The significance of a finding is based on the following criteria:

 A Green finding results from the licensee’s inability to recover the availability of any individual mitigating strategy.